Baked Hash Browns

 • 2 Tomatoes, diced (about 2 cups of cherry / grape tomatoes, quartered)

-• 2 tablespoon chopped Cilantro Leaves
+• 2 Tablespoons chopped Cilantro Leaves

-• 1 tablespoon diced Shallots
+• 1 Tablespoon diced Shallots

 • 2 teaspoon Lime Juice